SAS companies benefit from rather flexible tax rules that are advantageous for entrepreneurs when it comes to taxing profits.

 Transfer my head office

-An SAS (Société par Actions Simplifiée - simplified joint stock company) is a commercial company with a relatively flexible operating structure compared with other legal forms.
+A SAS (Société par Actions Simplifiée) is a commercial company whose operation is relatively flexible compared to other legal statuses.

-Most of the principles governing its operation are set out in the company's articles of association: taxation, decision-making procedures, appointment of directors, etc. It can even be set up as a single-person company (SASU) when only one partner is involved in the project.
+The majority of the principles governing its operation are specified in the articles of association: taxation methods, decision-making procedure, appointment of managers, etc. It even comes in single-person form (SASU) when only one partner takes part in the project.

-The taxation of profits is not the same for all SAS, as it depends on the preferences of the directors.
+The taxation of profits is not the same for all SAS companies, as it depends on the preferences of the managers.

-How are SAS profits taxed?
-When and how is VAT collected?
-What other taxes are SAS subject to?
+How are profits taxed in a SAS company?
+When and how to collect VAT?
+What other taxes are SAS companies subject to?

 They are taxed at the following rates: